 If you have typed enough words to fill a book, when does it become a book?
-When it’s printed on loose sheets of A4, or only when it’s glue-bound?
-Does it have to be printed at all, or can it be entirely digital?
+Does it have to be printed, or can it be entirely digital?
 Must there be more than one copy?
-Is it a book if it’s not on sale?
-In a real bookshop?
-Or is Amazon enough?
+Is it a book if it’s not on sale in a real bookshop?

 And when does a would-be author become an author?

 I recently asked these questions when I gave a talk to students at City University, towards the end of their novel-writing course.

 Having just finished my own novel, I found it exciting to be with people who had almost finished theirs – but I was startled by some of the comments and questions.